MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 ## Functional Overview

-On initialization of the capture pipeline, DeviceSource instantiates Device Transform Manager, if there is a Device MFT for the device.
-Passes an instance of Devproxy that represents the device to the Device Transform Manager’s initialization routine.
-Device Transform Manager CoCreates Device MFT and performs basic validations.
-Like the number of output pins of Devproxy is same as the number of input pins of Device MFT, support for mandatory interfaces etc…
+On initialization of the capture pipeline, if there is a Device MFT for the device, DeviceSource instantiates DTM.
+It passes an instance of Devproxy that represents the device to the DTM’s initialization routine.
+DTM co-creates Device MFT and performs basic validations, for example, verifes the number of output pins of Devproxy is same as the number of input pins of Device MFT, support for mandatory interfaces, and so on.

-Device Source would query Device Transform Manager to obtain the supported output mediatypes.
+DeviceSource querys DTM to obtain the supported output mediatypes.
 DTM gets these from Device MFT’s output pins.
-Device Source exposes the Presentation Descriptor and Stream Descriptor based on this information to the capture pipeline.
+DeviceSource exposes the Presentation Descriptor and Stream Descriptor based on this information to the capture pipeline.

-Source Reader would use the exposed mediatypes out of the Device Source and sets the default mediatypes on each stream.
-In turn, DeviceSource would set these default mediatypes on the output streams of the DTM.
-DTM would set this mediatype on the output stream of the Device MFT using the SetOuputStreamState() function.
+SourceReader uses the exposed mediatypes of the DeviceSource and sets the default mediatypes on each stream.
+In turn, DeviceSource sets the default mediatypes on the output streams of the DTM.
+DTM sets the mediatype on the output stream of the Device MFT using the [SetOutputStreamState](https://msdn.microsoft.com/en-us/library/windows/hardware/mt797684) method.

-When SetOutputStreamState() is called, Device MFT posts a message to DTM to change its input stream’s mediatype based on the selected output mediatype and waits.
-In response to this message, DTM would query the preferred input mediatype for the input stream of the Device MFT using GetPreferredInputStreamState().
-Sets this mediatype on the corresponding output stream of Devproxy.
-If that succeeds then DTM sets that same mediatype on to the Device MFT’s input stream using SetInputStreamState().
-After receiving this call, Device MFT would complete SetOutputStreamState().
+When **SetOutputStreamState** is called, Device MFT posts a message to DTM to change its input stream’s mediatype based on the selected output mediatype and waits.
+In response to this message, DTM querys the preferred input mediatype for the input stream of the Device MFT using [GetPreferredInputStreamState](https://msdn.microsoft.com/en-us/library/mt797670).
+This sets the mediatype on the corresponding output stream of Devproxy.
+If that succeeds, then DTM sets that same mediatype on to the Device MFT’s input stream using SetInputStreamState.
+After receiving this call, Device MFT completes **SetOutputStreamState**.

-CaptureEngine would select individual streams by enabling specific streams on DeviceSource.
-This will be propagated to Device MFT by DTM through SetOutputStreamState() call.
-Device MFT would place the specific output streams in the requested state.
-As mentioned above, Device MFT would also notify Device Transform Manager about the necessary input streams that need to be enabled.
-This would result in Device Transform Manager propagating the stream selection to Devproxy.
-At the end of this process, all necessary streams, in Devproxy and Device MFT, would be ready to stream.
+CaptureEngine selects individual streams by enabling specific streams on DeviceSource.
+This will be propagated to Device MFT by DTM through a **SetOutputStreamState** call.
+Device MFT places the specific output streams in the requested state.
+As mentioned above, Device MFT also notifies DTM about the necessary input streams that need to be enabled.
+This results in DTM propagating the stream selection to Devproxy.
+At the end of this process, all necessary streams, in Devproxy and Device MFT, are ready to stream.

-Source Reader would start the DeviceSource when CaptureEngine calls ReadSample.
-In turn, DeviceSource would start the Device Transform Manager by sending MFT_MESSAGE_NOTIFY_BEGIN_STREAMING and MFT_MESSAGE_NOTIFY_START_OF_STREAM messages indicating the start of the pipeline.
-Device Transform Manager would start Devproxy and Device MFT by propagating MFT_MESSAGE_NOTIFY_BEGIN_STREAMING and MFT_MESSAAGE_NOTIFY_SART_OF_STREAM messages.
-Note: Allocate the necessary resources on start streaming instead of DMFT initialize.
+SourceReader starts the DeviceSource when CaptureEngine calls ReadSample.
+In turn, DeviceSource starts the DTM by sending MFT_MESSAGE_NOTIFY_BEGIN_STREAMING and MFT_MESSAGE_NOTIFY_START_OF_STREAM messages indicating the start of the pipeline.
+DTM starts Devproxy and Device MFT by propagating MFT_MESSAGE_NOTIFY_BEGIN_STREAMING and MFT_MESSAAGE_NOTIFY_START_OF_STREAM messages.

+**Note** Allocate the necessary resources on start streaming instead of Device MFT initialize.

-DTM would call SetOutputStreamState on Device MFT’s outputs with the streaming state parameter.
-Device MFT would start streaming in those streams.
-DTM would start the streaming on Devproxy output streams that has valid mediatype set.
-Devproxy would allocate the samples and fetch them from the device.
+DTM calls **SetOutputStreamState** on Device MFT’s outputs with the streaming state parameter.
+Device MFT starts streaming in those output streams.
+DTM starts the streaming on the Devproxy output streams that has valid mediatype set.
+Devproxy allocates the samples and fetches them from the device.
 These samples are fed into the Device MFT in the relevant input pin.
-Device MFT would process these samples and give the output to DeviceSource.
-From DeviceSource the samples would flow through SourceReader to CaptureEngine.
+Device MFT processes these samples and gives the output to DeviceSource.
+From DeviceSource, the samples flow through SourceReader to CaptureEngine.

-CaptureEngine would stop individual streams by disabling individual stream through an internal interface on DeviceSource.
-This will be translated into specific output stream disabling on Device MFT through SetOutputStreamState().
-In turn, Device MFT might request disabling specific input stream(s) through METransformInputStreamStateChanged event.
-Device Transform Manager would propagate this to corresponding Devproxy stream(s).
+CaptureEngine stops individual streams by disabling individual streams through an internal interface on DeviceSource.
+This will be translated into specific output stream disabling on Device MFT through **SetOutputStreamState**.
+In turn, Device MFT may request disabling specific input streams through **METransformInputStreamStateChanged** event.
+DTM propagates this to corresponding Devproxy streams.

-As long as the Device MFT itself in streaming state, it can request any input stream to transition to any of the valid DeviceStreamState. i.e. it could send it to DeviceStreamState_Stop or DeviceStreamState_Run or DeviceStreamState_Pause etc… without affecting other streams.
+As long as the Device MFT itself in streaming state, it can request any input stream to transition to any of the valid DeviceStreamState.
+For example, it could send it to DeviceStreamState_Stop or DeviceStreamState_Run or DeviceStreamState_Pause, and so on, without affecting other streams.

-However, the output stream transition is controlled by capture pipeline. i.e. the Preview, Record and Photo streams are enabled or disabled by the capture pipeline.
-Even when the outputs are disabled, any input stream could still be streaming as long as the Device MFT itself is in streaming state.
+However, the output stream transition is controlled by the capture pipeline.
+For example, the preview, record, and photo streams are enabled or disabled by the capture pipeline.
+Even when the outputs are disabled, an input stream could still be streaming as long as the Device MFT itself is in streaming state.

 ![device mft pipeline preview sequence](images/device-mft-pipeline-preview-sequence.png)